North Korea threatens "stronger" measures than nuclear test

 North Korea has in the past used the leverage gained from its nuclear and rocket tests to try to restart six-party talks aimed at securing international recognition and aid for the country whose only major diplomatic backer is China.

-There are few signs that the United States is willing to talk after North Korea rebuffed a food aid deal in March 2012 by launching a long-range rocket having promised not to.
+There are few signs that the United States is willing to talk after the North rebuffed a food aid deal in March 2012 when it launched a long-range rocket after promising not to.

 The planned third nuclear test and "stronger" measures come as South Korea prepares to swear in new President Park Geun-hye on February 25.
-Park has pledged talks and aid if the North gives up its nuclear ambitions.
+Park had pledged talks and aid if the North gives up its nuclear ambitions.
+(Editing by Robert Birsel)

-(Additional reporting by Paul Eckert in WASHINGTON; Editing by Robert Birsel and David Brunnstrom)